Duality and Socle Generators for Residual Intersections

 Since $J\Rbar$ is generated by the nonzerdivisor $a_{s}$,

 In particular,

 and hence

 On the other hand, our assumptions on $I$ imply that locally on the punctured spectrum of $R$, the associated graded ring $\gr_{I}(R)$ is Cohen-Macaulay (Theorem \ref{basic 1}, \cite[3.4]{HVV}, and \cite[6.1]{HSV2}).
 Since $g>0$ it follows that locally on the punctured spectrum of $R$, the irrelevant ideal of $\gr_{I}(R)$ has positive grade and therefore $I^{t+1}:I^{u} = I^{t+1-u}$.
-Since the maximal ideal is not an associated prime of $R/I^{t+1-u}$, we conclude that $I^{t+1}:I^{u} = I^{t+1-u}$ globally in $R$.
+Since by the Standard Hypothesis the maximal ideal is not an associated prime of $R/I^{t+1-u}$, we conclude that $I^{t+1}:I^{u} = I^{t+1-u}$ globally in $R$.
 In particular, $JI^{t}:I^{u}\subset I^{t+1-u}$, so equation (\ref{over R}) gives